-Watch our short video with Sallie from the Love Food Hate Waste team showing you how to organise your fridge to get the most out of your food
+Watch our short video on how to organise your fridge to get the most out of your food

 It’s best not to put bread in the fridge as it goes stale much quicker.
 Bread keeps better in a cool dark place such as the bread bin or a store cupboard.
 Bread also freezes well for use another time.